JohnPHK/x-crd-app/Readme.md

 The application performs each operation by creating an HTTP request and sending it to the X API.
 Then, it parses and processes the HTTP response received from X API.

-The libraries utilized include Jackson and Mockito.
-Handling of all dependencies and structuring of the project was accomplished through the use of Maven.
+`Maven` is used for handling of all dependencies and structuring of the project was accomplished.

+For data binding, `jackson` was used for mapping between JSON String and a Java Object.

+`JUnit` and `Mockito` were utilized for thorough unit and integration testing.

 Finally, the project was deployed using Docker.

 # Quick Start